intel/neural-compressor/docs/source/quantization.md

 `calibration dataloader` is used to load the data samples for calibration phase.
 In most cases, it could be the partial samples of the evaluation dataset.

 If a user needs to tune the model accuracy, the user should provide either `evaluation function` or `evaluation dataloader` `evaluation metric`.
-If the user won't to tune the model accuracy, then the user should provide neither `evaluation function` nor `evaluation dataloader` `evaluation metirc`.
+If the user won't to tune the model accuracy, then the user should provide neither `evaluation function` nor `evaluation dataloader` `evaluation metric`.

 `evaluation function` is a function used to evaluate model accuracy.
 It is a optional.
 This function should be same with how user makes evaluation on fp32 model, just taking `model` as input and returning a scalar value represented the evaluation accuracy.